 - Software is cheaper than multiphase flow meters, for procurement and installation and for on-going maintenance.

-- Our virtual meters are self-calibrating.
+- Our virtual flow meters are self-calibrating.

-- If sufficiently accurate, virtual meters can be used for allocation (how much oil and gas came from which well and zone, owned by different parties).
+- If sufficiently accurate, virtual flow meters can be used for allocation (how much oil and gas came from which well and zone, owned by different parties).